Philip Laing: Construction

-The Philip Laing was a wooden barque rigged sailing ship of 459 t.
+The Philip Laing was a wooden barque-rigged sailing ship of 459 t.
 The ship was approximately 55 m long with a beam of 12 m with square rigs on the foremast and mainmast and fore and aft rigging on the mizzen mast.

 The ship was built with the yard number 167 by the James Laing yard at Deptford in Sunderland for Laing & Ridley of Liverpool.
 She was launched on 23 July 1846.

 Service history

 Voyage to Otago

 On 22 September 1847 an advertisement was posted by William Cargill of the New Zealand Company calling for tenders for two vessels of not less than 450, nor more than 650 tons, to transport immigrants to Otago in New Zealand one of which was to sail from London, and one from Glasgow about 30 October.
 The Philip Laing was chartered from Laing & Ridley for approximately £1,800 to deliver immigrants from Glasgow.
 The other chartered ship was the John Wickliffe.

 The price for passage varied from 16 guineas for steerage, 20 guineas for a cabin and from 35 to 60 guineas for a full cabin.

-The ship was under command of Captain Andrew Jamieson Elles with Surgeon-Supt Dr Robert Ramsay responsible for the health of the crew and passengers.
+The ship was under the command of Captain Andrew Jamieson Elles with Surgeon-Supt Dr Robert Ramsay responsible for the health of the crew and passengers.
 The immigrants were under the charge of the Rev. Dr. Thomas Burns who was to become one of the leaders of the new Dunedin settlement.
 The voyage of the settlers was extensively recorded in a diary kept by Burns.

 Most of the immigrants boarded in Greenock on 20 November 1847 and it left port on the 26 November 1847 under the tow of a steamer as far as the Tail of the Bank, where it anchored while the captain and company representatives went back on shore.
-On 27 November the captain returned and ordered the anchor up at 2 p.m.
-Once underway the wind soon died away, and at midnight the ship was only three miles below the Clock Lighthouse.
+On 27 November, the captain returned and ordered the anchor up at 2 p.m.
+Once underway, the wind soon died away, and at midnight the ship was only three miles below the Clock Lighthouse.
 On 28 November the ship anchored in Lamlash Bay, Isle of Arran in the Firth of Clyde.
-The next day there was a suitable wind but the ship could not take immediate advantage of it, as it was necessary to trim the ship, overhaul some of the stores and source some water casks from shore.
+The next day there was a suitable wind, but the ship could not take immediate advantage of it, as it was necessary to trim the ship, overhaul some of the stores, and source some water casks from shore.
 Thomas Burns took the opportunity to arrange for timber to be purchased and brought on board so that it could be used to enclose the open galley used to prepare the food for the steerage passengers.
-Not only was the existing arrangement uncomfortable for the cooks but it was very difficult to start the fires.
+Not only was the existing arrangement uncomfortable for the cooks, but it was also very difficult to start the fires.